the-monorepo/nexus/packages/resultful/javascript/result/README.md

 # Result

 A utility package for avoiding throw, try and catch.
-Return exceptions, failures and successful results.
+Return exceptions, errors and successful results.

 ## Installation